rkyleg/asdf-julia/README.md

 If this causes problems for anyone, please let me know.
 I am making the assumption that python is installed on everyone's machine.

+Also, any pre-release or rc versions of julia are excluded as these didn't seem to be uploaded to their Amazon S3 bucket.

 On Linux:
 There is an option to install the desktop entry at the end of the install process, choose 'y' if you want to do this or 'n' if you do not.